 Automating remedial actions such as requests for updates or notifications of an upcoming deadline saves teams valuable time, stress and prevents potential business disruption.

-Vendor risk management software such as Gatekeeper, powered by a vendor workflow engine, uses Risk Scores to automatically trigger escalation workflows.
+A vendor risk management solution such as Gatekeeper, powered by a vendor workflow engine, uses Risk Scores to automatically trigger escalation workflows.
 Stakeholders and vendors are all notified that remedial action is required, creating a collaborative approach to risk mitigation."

-Leveraging automation throughout your risk management strategies keeps your business in control.
+Leveraging automation to reduce your risk exposure keeps your business in control.

 Risks that may have previously gone undetected can be prioritised and addressed.
 A record of each risk, its resolution and who carried out the action can be seen by the vendors and stakeholders involved - creating a clear and visible record of accountability.